-Buddhaghosa is best-known for his work Visuddhimagga "Path of Purification", a comprehensive summary and analysis of the Theravada understanding of Gautama Buddha
+Buddhaghosa is best-known for his work Visuddhimagga "Path of Purification", a comprehensive summary and analysis of the Theravada understanding of Gautama Buddha's path to liberation.

 Interpretation by Buddhaghosa